Informfully/Documentation/docs/source/experiment.rst

 Experiment Setup
 ================

-Launching an experiment assumed you already have the apps published, the website launched, and the back end server running.
+Launching an experiment assumes you already have the apps published, the website launched, and the back end server running.
 If this is not the case, please go back to the `Installation Instructions <https://informfully.readthedocs.io/en/latest/install.html>`_ and follow the tutorial step-by-step.

-The following guidelines provide a detailed overview of how to setup and configure such experiments.
+The following guidelines provide a detailed overview of how to set up and configure such experiments.
-A sample experiment of launching Informfully as a news recommendations platform will be used as example to guide through each of the experiment's phases.
+A sample experiment of launching Informfully as a news recommendation platform will be used as an example to guide through each of the experiment's phases.

 .. note::